uF4No/zksync-smart-accounts/README.md

   },
 ```

-- Factory contracts that deploy other contracts must know the bytecode of the contract that they'll deploy (normally passed as a factory constructor param) and its correspondent `bytecodeHash` (passed as `factory_deps` on deployment).
-See the `deploy-dummy-fac.ts` and `deploy-dummy-proxy-fac.ts` scripts as reference.
-[Learn more about contract deployments on ZKsync here](https://docs.zksync.io/build/developer-reference/ethereum-differences/contract-deployment).

 - SCAs must be deployed via the `createAccount` or `create2Account` method of the `ContractDeployer.sol` system contract.
 The `hardhat-zksync` plugin provides the `hre.deployer` object that allows passing the deployment type as a parameter on the `deploy` method.
 See `deploy-dummy-acc.ts` script for reference.

 ```ts